YardenBakish/Encrypted-Server-Android-App/README.md

-<a name="AERVER"></a>
+<a name="SERVER"></a>
 ## Server

 The server program utilizes concurrency programing allowing it to handle multiple clients.
 It serves as an EchoServer - sending each client the message it recieved.

-In addition to the server-client communication, the server cocurrently maintains two logs in the form of txt files -
+In addition to the server-client communication, the server cocurrently maintains two logs in the form of txt files - 'userslog', which records

 <a name="client"></a>
-## Android App Users
+## Android App Client

 <a name="tech"></a>